-- 1.)
-MARC: Notify Planning Team, participating and potential new jurisdictions of upcoming update process. - 2.)
+1.)
+MARC: Notify Planning Team, participating and potential new jurisdictions of upcoming update process.

+2.)
 MARC: Request authorizations from MEMC and MARC Board and/or participating jurisdictions for MARC to act as Plan Author on jurisdiction's behalf (if desired).

-- 1.)
-MARC: Apply for grant funding through SEMA. - 2.)
+1.)
+MARC: Apply for grant funding through SEMA.

+2.)
 MARC/Planning Team: Confirm participation requirements, desired updates, changes in regulations.
 Begin full review of plan.
-Set kickoff meeting dates and times. - 3.)
+Set kickoff meeting dates and times.

+3.)
 MARC/Planning Team: Begin collecting contact information for all potential jurisdictions and organizations to ensure that all potential participants receive the initial invitation to be involved.

-- 1.)
-MARC/Planning Team: Complete full review of plan, confirm required updates - 2.)
+1.)
+MARC/Planning Team: Complete full review of plan, confirm required updates

+2.)
 MARC: Begin research on any changes to the hazard profiles and recent hazard events.
-Create materials for kick off meetings. - 3.)
-MARC: Form Hazard Mitigation Plan Steering Committee - 4) MARC: Begin advertising meeting date for kick off meeting for representatives from participating jurisdictions and other parties interested in contributing to the update process.
+Create materials for kick off meetings.

+3.)
+MARC: Begin advertising meeting dates and times for participating jurisdictions and other parties interested in contributing to the update process.

-- 1.)
-MARC/Planning Team/Participating Jurisdictions/Other interested parties: Begin kickoff meeting to review process for update, review historical and recent occurrences of the various hazards, and review data collection and plan participation requirements.
-Hold follow-up meetings as necessary. - 2.)
+1.)
+MARC/Planning Team/Participating Jurisdictions/Other interested parties: Begin kickoff meetings to review process for update, review historical and recent occurrences of the various hazards, and review data collection and plan participation requirements.
+Hold follow-up meetings as necessary.

+2.)
 Participating jurisdictions: Begin submitting required information about hazard risks and capabilities (Community Profile information) to MARC.